The Procurement -> Purchase orders shows a list of all the purchase orders to your vendors and subcontractors.

 - The article's Available quantity at Stock -> Items will turn red.

-- The Dashboard indicator Min. stock and Stock -> Critical on-hand report show all items, including manufactured, that are below minimal inventory level.
+- The Dashboard indicator Min. stock and Stock -> Critical on-hand report shows all items, including manufactured, that are below minimal inventory level.

 - Via the Procurement -> Critical on-hand report, where all items are shown which are below min. available quantity.